notsag-dev/hacking-tools-for-web-developers/README.md

 ## Metasploit
 https://github.com/rapid7/metasploit-framework

 Metasploit is an exploitation framework created by Rapid7.
-It is widely used and simplifies A LOT the process of collecting information, doing a vulnerability analysis, exploiting, and post-exploiting a system.
+It is widely used by security professionals (and also black-hat hackers) and simplifies A LOT the process of collecting information, doing a vulnerability analysis, exploiting, and post-exploiting a system.
 I cannot recommend highly enough [Hak5's Metasploit Minute](https://www.youtube.com/watch?v=TCPyoWHy4eA&list=PL7-g2-mnZwSEFhqybJFEPZYhNFqqbCe9_) video series as it is a great learning resource for those learning Metasploit!

-The example in this case will a bit different to the other ones, as instead of just getting information about the system we will compromise it.
+The example in this case will a bit different to the other ones, as instead of just getting information about the system it will explain how to compromise it in a few simple steps:
+1) Search for exploit
+2) Select one of them
+3) List its options and set them (namely set victim IP)
+4) Run expoit and get access to the system

 The Metasploit command-line interface will be used on this occasion: _msfconsole_.
 First, let's use the _search_ command to search for modules that contain the word _iis_:
 ```
 msf5 > search iis